aws-solutions-library-samples/guidance-for-cell-based-architecture-on-aws/README.md

 ./cellularctl router deploy
 ```

-After updating the router CDK component run the follwing.
+After updating the router CDK component run the following.
 This will trigger generate a new CDK template and upload it to S3.
-This in turn will trigger a CodePipeline that first updates the sandbox cell, checks it for alivenss and then updates all other cells.
+This in turn will trigger a CodePipeline that first updates the sandbox cell, checks it for aliveness and then updates all other cells.

 ```
 ./cellularctl cell generate_template
 ```

-To build and push a new container for the cell router run the following. '--deploy' will trigger a refresh in ECS, so that the current deployement uses the image.
+To build and push a new container for the cell router run the following. '--deploy' will trigger a refresh in ECS, so that the current deployment uses the image.

 ```
 ./cellularctl router build --deploy
 ```

-To build and push a new container for the cells run the following. '--deploy' will trigger a refresh in ECS, so that the current deployement in each cell uses the image.
+To build and push a new container for the cells run the following. '--deploy' will trigger a refresh in ECS, so that the current deployment in each cell uses the image.

 ```
 ./cellularctl cell build --deploy